opengeospatial/ogcapi-coverages/README.md

 ### Service Metadata

 The first part is about service metadata.
-Currently this is wild speculation as it will mainly be defined through [OGC API Common](https://github.com/opengeospatial/oapi_common).
+Currently this is wild speculation as it will mainly be defined through [OGC API - Common](https://github.com/opengeospatial/oapi_common).

 * http://acme.com/oapi/servicedescription/formatssupported  -- returns a list of formats in which coverage representations can be requested

 ### Coverage Finding

 * http://acme.com/oapi/collections  -- returns a list of all collection identifiers
-* http://acme.com/oapi/collections?bbox=160.6,-55.95,-170,-25.89  -- returns a list of all collection identifiers intersecting with the New Zealand economic zone (any time, any elevation, etc.); the CRS in which the bbox parameters are expressed is WGS84, defined in OGC API Common
+* http://acme.com/oapi/collections?bbox=160.6,-55.95,-170,-25.89  -- returns a list of all collection identifiers intersecting with the New Zealand economic zone (any time, any elevation, etc.); the CRS in which the bbox parameters are expressed is WGS84, defined in OGC API - Common and likely in a future OGC API - Catalog
 * http://acme.com/oapi/collections/{collectionid}  -- returns the description of a specific collection including links to available sub-paths like /coverage, /tiles, or /map
-* http://acme.com/oapi/collections/{collectionid}/coverage  --  returns a specific coverage (see format encoding for ways to retrieve in specific formats)  #TODO think of huge coverages like Sentinel-2, maybe better to only return some description here
+* http://acme.com/oapi/collections/{collectionid}/coverage  -- returns a general description of the coverage represented by collectionid containing the coverage's envelope (the full domainset might be huge and thus is omitted here), rangetype, and service metadata like the coverage's native format

 Notes:

-* all list results include links (cf. OGC API Common)
+* all list results include links (cf. OGC API - Common)
-* collections can be optional (use case: 1 coverage served)
-  * http://acme.com/oapi/coverage -- returns (complete) coverage with name {coverageid}  #TODO is this useful after the recent change?
 * "coverage" is a specialization of "items"; further names could be defined in future (RectifiedGridCoverage, features, ...)
-* "description of collection" to be clarified (defined in OGC API Common?)
+* "description of collection" to be clarified (defined in OGC API - Common?)
-* bbox is OGC API Common syntax
+* bbox is OGC API - Common syntax
-  * in OGC API Coverages Core, no subsetting on vertical and time coordinates
+  * in OGC API - Coverages Core, no subsetting on vertical and time coordinates
   * horizontal coordinates: all filtering is evaluated in WGS84 (may require bounding box translation before intersecting)
   * if filtering dimension is not present in coverage to be tested (due to above restriction not an issue currently): coverage will be discarded from result